GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/attribution-reporting/web-to-app-attribution/index.md

 To do this, when you register an event, include the `Attribution-Reporting-Eligible` header in your request to the reporting origin.

-The browser will broadcast if OS-level support is available to the reporting origin server with a dictionary structured request header.
+The browser will broadcast if OS-level support is available to the reporting origin server with a dictionary-structured request header.

 Then continue to register that the ad was clicked by [registering a source](/docs/privacy-sandbox-attribution-reporting/register-source/).